 Many parents watch their babies grow over the first year and wonder when they will start speaking and what they will sound like.
 Yet, your baby understands your words far sooner than you understand his words.
 How does all that babbling and cooing turn into comprehensible language?

-Baby language development starts from birth when babies begin listening to and watching speakers.
+Baby language development begins at birth, when babies start listening to and watching speakers.
 As a baby grows, his language increases rapidly, from perceiving differences in sounds and tones to babbling to pronouncing syllables and joining them together.

 By understanding how your baby's language develops, you can recognize what he's working on and provide focused practice at the right level.
 This guide barely scratches the surface of baby language development, but it will undoubtedly get you started!